Southern Oregon University: History

-Southern Oregon University began as Ashland Academy in 1872, founded by Ashland's Methodist Episcopal Church.
+Southern Oregon University began as "Ashland Academy" in 1872, founded by Ashland's Methodist Episcopal Church.
 The Rev. Joseph Henry Skidmore served as its first president.
-In 1878, the school was renamed the Ashland Academy and Commercial College, and then renamed Ashland College and Normal School in 1882, Ashland State Normal School in 1886 and Southern Oregon State Normal School in 1895.
-While Oregon lawmakers designated the institution in 1882 as an official state normal school – a teachers’ college – the state provided no funding.
+In 1878, the school was renamed the "Ashland Academy and Commercial College", and then renamed "Ashland College and Normal School" in 1882, "Ashland State Normal School" in 1886 and "Southern Oregon State Normal School" in 1895.
+While Oregon lawmakers designated the institution in 1882 as an official state normal school — a teachers’ college — the state provided no funding.
 It closed in 1890 and reopened five years later, still relying on tuition and donations for revenue.
-The Oregon Legislature finally recognized the institution's needs in 1897 and approved a first-time appropriation of $7,500.
+The Oregon legislature finally recognized the institution's needs in 1897 and approved a first-time appropriation of $7,500.
 The school flourished, but the legislature reversed course in 1909 and eliminated funding for Oregon's normal schools.

-Southern Oregon State Normal School closed at the end of the school year and remained shuttered until state funding was reestablished in 1925.
+"Southern Oregon State Normal School" closed at the end of the school year and remained shuttered until state funding was reestablished in 1925.
 The state restarted Southern Oregon State Normal School in Ashland on 24 acres at its current location in 1926.
 The first building on the new campus was Churchill Hall, named for the college's president, Julius A. Churchill.
 Ashland residents passed the "Normal School Site Bonds" to purchase the campus property and the legislature approved $175,000 to build the new facility, which now serves as SOU's administrative building.
 Inlow Hall at Eastern Oregon University was built from a copy of the building plans for Churchill Hall, designed by architect John Bennes in the Renaissance style.
-In 1932, the Oregon State Board of Higher Education renamed the institute Southern Oregon Normal School.
+In 1932, the Oregon State Board of Higher Education renamed the institute Southern Oregon Normal School (SONS).

-The school's speech and drama professor, Angus Bowmer, staged a Fourth of July production of Shakespeare's “Merchant of Venice” in 1935, launching what would become the Oregon Shakespeare Festival.
+The school's speech and drama professor, Angus Bowmer, staged a Fourth of July production of Shakespeare's "Merchant of Venice" in 1935, launching what would become the Oregon Shakespeare Festival.

-The college received full accreditation from the American Association of Teachers Colleges in 1939, and Oregon Governor Charles A. Sprague signed a bill changing the institution's name to Southern Oregon College of Education.
+The college received full accreditation from the American Association of Teachers Colleges in 1939, and Oregon Governor Charles A. Sprague signed a bill changing the institution's name to Southern Oregon College of Education (SOCE).

-Elmo Stevenson – for whom the Stevenson Union would later be named – took over as president in 1946 and rebuilt the school's enrollment from a low of 45 at the close of World War II to nearly 800 less than three years after his arrival.
-He became the institution's longest-serving president to date, retiring in 1969 from what had been renamed Southern Oregon College – to reflect more diverse course offerings – in 1956.
+Elmo N. Stevenson, for whom the Stevenson Union was later named, took over as president in 1946, and rebuilt the school's enrollment from a low of 45 at the close of World War II to nearly 800 less than three years after his arrival.
+He became the institution's longest-serving president to date, retiring in 1969 from what had been renamed Southern Oregon College (SOC) in 1956, reflecting more diverse course offerings.